assetinfo/jquery.dataDisplay/README.md

     ...
     ```

-* Any side-affects should be defined after the condition, separated by a double-colon (::).<br/>
+* Any side-effects should be defined after the condition, separated by a double-colon (::).<br/>
-Each condition may hold one or more side-affects where each side-affect is separated by a semicolon ';'.<br/>
+Each condition may hold one or more side-effects where each side-affect is separated by a semicolon ';'.<br/>
 Each side-affect should be a jQuery function (.css, .data, .scrollTop... etc), the element is passed to the execution scope as $this ($this.css(...), $this.data(...), $this.scrollTop(...)... etc).

     ```HTML